OS X El Capitan: System Integrity Protection

 OS X El Capitan has a new security feature called System Integrity Protection (SIP, sometimes referred to as "rootless") that protects certain system processes, files and folders from being modified or tampered with by other processes even when executed by the root user or by a user with root privileges (sudo).
 Apple says that the root user can be a significant risk factor to the system's security, especially on systems with a single user account on which that user is also the administrator.
 System Integrity Protection is enabled by default, but can be disabled.

 Reception

 Upon release, OS X El Capitan was met with positive reception from both users and critics, with praise mostly going towards the overall functionality of the new features and improved stability.
 Dieter Bohn of The Verge awarded the operating system a score of 8.5 out of 10; while Jason Snell of Macworld was also positive, rating it 4.5 out of 5.
+Edward Mendelson from PC Mag gave it a 4.5 out of 5.
 Many people criticized Apple's native apps for not having improved beyond third-party applications.
+In summary, OS X El Capitan had good reception with some criticisms.